Last updated: December 1, 2020

 Introducing The Wing!
 For the past year, we have been working on this expansion, and its completion comes at an optimal time when physical distancing and healthy work environments are more important than ever.
 The Wing offers students a variety of spaces and is designed with student wellness as a priority.

-The Wing is conveniently located only 200 feet away from our Main Campus.
-The Wing will house our Library along with additional lab space, six collaboration rooms, multi-function workspaces, lounge areas, and an additional classroom.
-The Wing will open in the beginning of the fall semester.
-Stay tuned for more info!
+The Wing is conveniently located only 200 feet away from our Main Campus and houses our Library along with additional lab space, six collaboration rooms, multi-function workspaces, lounge areas, and an additional classroom.

 Masks and Face Coverings

 Masks will be provided to students at no cost.
 All individuals on campus or entering shuttles are required to wear a mask or face covering which completely covers the nose and mouth.
 Masks and face coverings may be removed when eating, drinking, spending time outside independently, or spending time in a closed, independent office.
 Please review the Washington State Department of Health’s guidance on face coverings [PDF].

 Everyone entering campus will be presented with a questionnaire regarding COVID-19 symptoms and will also self-scan themselves with our no-touch thermal imaging system for fever detection.
 Entry to the main building will be limited to the main entrance, while other external doors will be exit only.
 Under our current guidelines, individuals exhibiting symptoms of COVID-19 are asked to stay off campus and will be provided with public health resources, if needed.

 Physical distancing of at least six feet of separation should be maintained by every person on campus at all possible times.
 Social distance markers have been placed in potential choke points.

 Social gatherings should be kept small, and guidance will change depending on conditions.
 Students are encouraged to meet and gather outdoors as much as possible.